Scalars

 }

 However in some cases we must explicitly declare the string/bool scalar type.
-Use JS constructor functions (String
+Use JS constructor functions (String, Boolean) then:

 @ObjectType()